Australia enacted one of the largest gun reforms ever nearly 2 decades ago -- and gun deaths plummeted

 “The fundamental problem,” he wrote in a New York Times op-ed 17 years after the Port Arthur shooting, “was the ready availability of high-powered weapons, which enabled people to convert their murderous impulses into mass killing.
 Certainly, shortcomings in treating mental illness and the harmful influence of violent video games and movies may have played a role.
 But nothing trumps easy access to a gun.
 It is easier to kill 10 people with a gun than with a knife.”

-Aside from the NFA, Australia still had to remove the guns then on its streets and instituted a mandatory, federally financed gun-buyback program.
+Aside from the NFA, Australia still had to remove the guns then on its streets and instituted a massive, federally financed gun buyback program.
 The one-time national tax to raise the funds, however, required even more legislation.

 But in the end, Australia’s government would purchase nearly 700,000 guns.
 Percentage-wise, that’s the equivalent of 40 million in the US.